nicolo-tellini/S.cerevisiae-Data-Collection/README.md

 </details>

- If the order is the same you can move to next step.
+ If/when the order is the same you can move to next step.

  ```
  cut -f2 scerstrains.csv | grep -v strainName > fromENAtoStrainName.txt